Call and Book Your Hotel Now!

 Visa Requirements for Madrid city, Spain, including documents necessary and conditions for different types of passengers.

 Do I Need a Visa?

-All Nationals from the EU countries, Switzerland, Norway, Iceland or Liechtenstein do not require a Visa to enter.
+All Nationals from the EU countries, Switzerland, Norway, Iceland or Liechtenstein, do not require a Visa to enter.

-You need a valid passport or ID card.
+It would be best if you had a valid passport or ID card.
 Under 16s can be included on the passport of their father, mother or tutor, as long as they have the same nationality as the passport holder and are travelling with him/her.
 Furthermore, if the young person is travelling with an ID card, this should be accompanied by parental authorization.

 Citizens from the following countries will NOT require a visa for stays of up to 90 days but will have to show a valid passport: